Akascape/Datamosher-Pro/Python Version/ffglitch/Readme.txt

-Please extract the ffglitch file here using any extraction tool like 7-Zip.
+Please extract the correvt ffglitch version file here using any extraction tool like 7-Zip.